-9 In 2008 labour productivity in East Germany's manufacturing industry per working hour stood at 71.0 percent of West German standards as daily working hours in the East were on average 10 percent longer.
+9 In 2008 productivity rates of East Germany's manufacturing industry per working hour stood at 71.0 percent of West German standards as daily working hours in the East were on average 10 percent longer.

-Remarkably, the rising labour productivity in the East's manufacturing industry has not been matched by corresponding wage increases.
-Since the late 1990s, compensation in East Germany stood at a constant 67 to 68 percent of West German standards, with no upward trend despite the continued progress of productivity.
-Correspondingly, unit labour costs, defined as the ratio of total labour costs to real output (or wage to labour productivity), have continuously fallen reaching 86 percent of West German standards in 2008.
-Despite lower productivity, East Germany has a competitive advantage over West Germany with a view to unit labour costs.
-And note that West Germany itself has massively lowered its unit labour costs by international standards since the mid 1990s as it experienced only moderate wage growth over a longer period of time.
-Hence, by all national and international standards, East Germany is now a highly competitive industrial location.
+Rising productivity rates in the manufacturing industry have not been matched by corresponding wage increases.
+The rate of industrial wages in East Germany mirrored West German standards almost exactly.
+Since the late 1990s, compensation in East Germany stood at a constant 67 to 68 percent of West German standards.
+Correspondingly, unit labour costs, defined as the ratio of total labour costs to real output, have continuously fallen reaching 86 percent of West German standards in 2008.
+Despite lower productivity rates, with a view to labour unit costs, East Germany has a competitive advantage over West Germany.
+This competitive advantage is even more significant, if the fact that West Germany experienced only moderate wage growth in comparison with international developments is considered.

 This development requires explanation as it was not anticipated in the 1990s.
-Its root cause lies in the erosion of the nation-wide collective agreements in manufacturing industries (in German: the so-called Flächentarifvertrag).
+The root cause for the above developments lies in the erosion of the national collective agreement.
 Due to the high unemployment rates in East Germany, neither employer associations nor trade unions managed to rally large scale support.
 As a matter of fact, the percentage of industrial companies bound by collective wage agreements is extremely low.
-It appears that flexible ad hoc solutions that make room for competitively low labour costs have been adopted instead.
+It appears that flexible ad hoc solutions that make room for competitively low wages have been adopted instead.

-What remains to be explained is the persistent labour productivity gap between West and East Germany of about twenty to thirty percent, depending of how industrial productivity is measured (per employee or per hour).
-Statistical observations and empirical studies show that this gap can no longer be explained by the unavailability of technology or capital or by possible deficits in the education and qualification of employees.
-Roughly 300,000
+What remains is the persistent deficit of East Germany productivity rates.
+Statistical observations and empirical studies show that this deficit can no longer be explained by the unavailability of technology or capital or by possible deficits in the education and qualification of employees.
+Roughly 300,000 East Germans commute to West Germany for work each day and have no trouble meeting the productivity levels of their West German colleagues.
+It appears most likely that the reason for East Germany's comparatively low productivity rates lies with the kind of products that are being produced in the East.

-10 For a detailed analysis see: K.-H. Paqué (Footnote 1) Chapter 4 and Harald Simons "Transfers und Wirtschaftswachstum.
-Theorie und Empirie am Beispiel Ostdeutschland", Marburg 2009.
+10 For a detailed analysis see: K.-H. Paqué (Footnote 1) Chapter 4 and Harald Simons Transfers und Wirtschaftswachstum.
+Theorie und Empirie am Beispiel Ostdeutschland, Marburg 2009.